Fabulousman23/meet/README.md

   User story: as a user I should beable to click to show or hide events details

 ## Feature: Filter events

-  Scenario 1: user sees a dropdown list of suggested locations are displayed \
+Scenario 1: user sees a dropdown list of suggested locations \
+     Given the location dropdown is displayed \
-     Given that user typed a location on the location text field \
+When the user types a location \
+Then the list of suggestions is displayed

-  Scenario 2: user can specify number of events \
+  Scenario 2: user sees a the specified number of events \
-    Given that user types an integer value to see the desired number of events
+    Given the number of events textfield is displayed \
+When the user types number \
+Then the specified nubmer of events is displayed

   User story: As a user,
   I should be able to filter events by city so that I can see the list of events that take place in the selected city.